malathisrinivas1980/ansible-zero-to-hero/Day-04/01-roles.md

 Static files that need to be transferred to managed hosts.

 ### Templates
 Jinja2 templates that can be rendered and transferred to managed hosts.
+It uses Jinja2 templating langauage to enable dynamic content generation.
+Use templates , when you need to customize the content of the file based on variables or condition at runtime.

 ### Vars
 Variables that are used within the role.